johnwbyrd/splintercat/docs/llm.md

 - **upstream/main** - llvm-mos official branch (READ ONLY - never modify)
 - **heaven/main** - llvm official repository (READ ONLY - never modify)
 - **stable-test** - Test branch, should be deleted and recreated from upstream/main for each test run

-## Code Style

-- **SCREW BACKWARDS COMPATIBILITY** - Do NOT engineer for backwards compatibility.
-BREAK AND REWRITE CODE TOTALLY FROM SCRATCH IF NEEDED, using a superior design and structure.
-There are NO existing users.
-Doing something "for backward compatibility" is an antifeature.

-- **NO EMOJIS** - Do not use emojis anywhere in code, comments, docstrings, commit messages, or markdown files
-- Use ruff - Run ruff check after major changes and make sure to clean up any problems

-- **WRITE THE LEAST AMOUNT OF CODE POSSIBLE** - Much of the functionality we need already exists in Pydantic or other python libraries.
-USE THEM.
-Do not reinvent the wheel.
-Especially, do not be afraid of deleting code!
-Removing dead or unclear code from this design is Zen engineering and we like it.

-- Document code flow using debug messages.
-We use a simple wrapper around logfire in log.py.
-Do not refer to logfire directly in the code.
-Use spans when documenting long-running processes and complex sequences.

 ## Documentation Style